amico412/GuardEngine/README.md

     }

 # S3 Bucket policy
     {
         "Version": "2012-10-17",
         "Statement": [
             {
                 "Sid": "SharedArtifacts",
                 "Effect": "Allow",
                 "Principal": "*",
                 "Action": [
                     "s3:GetBucketLocation",
                     "s3:ListBucket",
                     "s3:GetObject"
                 ],
                 "Resource": [
                     "arn:aws:s3:::BUCKETNAME",
                     "arn:aws:s3:::BUCKETNAME/*"
                 ],
                 "Condition": {
                     "StringEquals": {
                         "aws:PrincipalOrgID": "ORGID"
                     }
                 }
             }
         ]
     }

 # SNS Access policy
     {
       "Version": "2008-10-17",
       "Statement": [
         {
           "Sid": "__default_statement_ID",
           "Effect": "Allow",
           "Principal": {
             "AWS": "*"
           },
           "Action": [
             "SNS:GetTopicAttributes",
             "SNS:SetTopicAttributes",
             "SNS:AddPermission",
             "SNS:RemovePermission",
             "SNS:DeleteTopic",
             "SNS:Subscribe",
             "SNS:ListSubscriptionsByTopic",
             "SNS:Publish",
             "SNS:Receive"
           ],
           "Resource": "arn:aws:sns:us-east-1:ACCOUNTNUMBER:DeleteOpenSecurityGroup-SnsTopic",
           "Condition": {
             "StringEquals": {
               "AWS:SourceOwner": "ACCOUNTNUMBER"
             }
           }
         },
         {
           "Sid": "AWSSNSPolicy",
           "Effect": "Allow",
           "Principal": {
             "AWS": "*"
           },
           "Action": "sns:Publish",
           "Resource": "arn:aws:sns:us-east-1:ACCOUNTNUMBER:DeleteOpenSecurityGroup-SnsTopic",
           "Condition": {
             "StringEquals": {
                "aws:PrincipalOrgID": "o-ORGID"
             }
           }
         }
       ]
     }

 # Items to add:
-If encounter an exception send sns notification
+* If encounter an exception send sns notification
-Ensure S3 bucket is encrypted
+* Automate setup with CloudFormation
+* Create folder in repo for example governance templates
-Detect drift in CF template and send sns notification Turn Lambda function creation into a CloudFormation template so everything is automated Deploy shared Service Catalog portfolios to child accounts Test removing the second assume function for the infosec account. probably only need one If a CloudFormation template is deleted then the stack should be removed from accounts.
+* Test removing the second assume function for the infosec account. probably only need one
+* If a CloudFormation template is deleted then the stack should be removed from accounts.
 Currently it does nothing.
 Would need to tag stack that was created with GuardEngine so there is a condition to key off of as well so we don't delete manual stacks.

 # Troubleshooting
-If existing child accounts have any of the following they will need to be deleted or removed.
+## If existing child accounts have any of the following they will need to be deleted or removed.

-AWS Config is already enabled -
+* AWS Config is already enabled -
-  Create new admin user and get access key then run command below
-    aws configure (enter access key)
-    aws configservice describe-configuration-recorders
+  * Create new admin user and get access key then run command below aws configure (enter access key) aws configservice describe-configuration-recorders aws configservice delete-configuration-recorder --configuration-recorder-name RECORDER-NAME-FROM-ABOVE-COMMAND
-    aws configservice delete-configuration-recorder --configuration-recorder-name RECORDER-NAME-FROM-ABOVE-COMMAND Delete AWSconfig service role
+  * Delete AWSconfig service role
-  Delete AWS Config Delivery channel with the commands below
-    aws configservice describe-delivery-channels
-    aws configservice delete-delivery-channel --delivery-channel-name CHANNEL-NAME-FROM-ABOVE-COMMAND
+  * Delete AWS Config Delivery channel with the commands below aws configservice describe-delivery-channels aws configservice delete-delivery-channel --delivery-channel-name CHANNEL-NAME-FROM-ABOVE-COMMAND